Included in this guide:

-And even if you don’t end up in a desperate survival scenario, being able to navigate quickly and effectively across tricky terrain, even when fog or mist descends, is a useful skill.
+In fact, we wouldn't set foot on the trails without a topographical map and one (or even two) of the best compasses in our hiking backpack.
+Being able to navigate quickly and effectively across tricky terrain, even when fog or mist descends, is a useful skill.
 It will greatly enhance your next hike, backpacking trip or wild camping adventure – as well as boosting your outdoor credentials.

 The best compasses you can buy